wgroeneveld/brainbaking/books/retro-algorithms/src/chapters/ch-x.md

 ### The legacy of X

 Perhaps the most impressive feat of X is its 3D rendering without any dedicated hardware to support it.
-Early fully 3D polygon-based simulation games such as Hard Drivin' on Arcade boasted some serious muscle under the hood.
-Atari's Hard Drivin' ran on an early version of the first dedicated polygonal 3D graphics board destined for Namco's racing game Winning Run, called System 21 or better yet, the "Polygonizer".
+Early fully 3D polygon-based simulation games such as _Hard Drivin'_ on Arcade boasted some serious muscle under the hood.
+Atari's _Hard Drivin'_ ran on an early version of the first dedicated polygonal 3D graphics board destined for Namco's racing game _Winning Run_, called System 21 or better yet, the "Polygonizer".
 The three stacked PCBs accommodated six different processors, of which several dedicated to handle rendering, geometry and physics[^retro205].

 [^retro205]: Source: Retro Gamer 205.
 Namco and Atari were sister companies at that time, so the system was co-developed.

-Nintendo's involvement and interest in the X project ultimately paved the way for Star Fox (or Starwing in Europe), another Argonaut masterpiece that came with filled polygons more akin to Starglider 2 on the Amiga.
+Nintendo's involvement and interest in the X project ultimately paved the way for _Star Fox_ (or _Starwing_ in Europe), another Argonaut masterpiece that came with filled polygons more akin to Starglider 2 on the Amiga.
 That would not have been possible without the onboard "Super FX" RISC co-processor that also was conceived by the guys at Argonaut.
 Nintendo's then new _Super_ NES was still quite weak compared to home computers of the early nineties.

 \marginfig{ch-x/starfox.jpg}{Peppy's iconic "Do a barrel roll!" exclamation from Star Fox even caused a giggle with Google engineers.
 Try typing it in Google Search.}{Star Fox on SNES.}